chen-qingyu/pyincpp/readme.md

 ### 2. Feature

 - Simple: Stay simple, stay young.
-While ensuring usability and robustness, try to be concise and easy to maintain and read.
+While ensuring friendly and robust, try to be concise and easy to maintain and read.
 - Friendly: With my careful design, it can be used as conveniently as Python's built-in types.
 Very Pythonic.
 - Robust: There are corresponding checks for the addition, deletion, modification, and inspection of containers.
-- Efficiency: The [benchmark results](./tests/benchmark.cpp) show that the performance of the parts with the same function as the STL is almost the same.
+- Efficiency: The [benchmark results](./tests/benchmark.cpp) show that the performance of the parts with the same function as the standard library is almost the same.

 ### 3. Usage